NotebookLM Makes the Slides. Here Is How to Actually Edit Them.

 Yes.
-NotebookLM can generate a slide deck of up to 20 slides directly from the sources you upload (PDFs, docs, web pages, video transcripts).
-The slides include a cover, structured sections, and a summary, all written from your sources rather than the open web.
+NotebookLM generates a slide deck of up to 20 slides directly from the sources you upload (PDFs, docs, web pages, video transcripts).
+It writes the cover, the section structure, and the summary for you, grounded in your sources rather than the open web.
+You do not need DeckEdit, or any other tool, to create the deck itself.

 Step 1.
 Open NotebookLM and add your sources